Minnesota business coalition plans to defy Walz shutdown order

 Said Dan Huff, an assistant health commissioner: "Consistent enforcement is an important fairness issue for the vast majority of businesses that are following COVID-related protocols.
 It's also important to minimize the spread of this virus, which has already sickened and killed far too many Minnesotans."

-The state has already taken action against two restaurants for defying the Walz order: Boardwalk Bar and Grill in East Grand Forks and Haven's Garden in Lynd.
-Ellison's office sued Boardwalk and the health department sued Haven's Garden.
-Judges issued temporary restraining orders against both and the state suspended Boardwalk's liquor license for 60 days — something officials warned could happen to other bars defying Walz's order.
+The state has already taken action against two restaurants for defying the Walz order: Boardwalk Bar & Grill in East Grand Forks and Havens Garden in Lynd.
+Ellison's office sued Boardwalk and the health department sued Havens Garden.
+Judges issued temporary restraining orders against both, and the state suspended Boardwalk's liquor license for 60 days — something officials warned could happen to other bars defying Walz's order.

 Darius Teichroew, a Twin Cities engineer who started building a coalition of businesses last spring, said the open-ended nature of orders closing or restricting businesses has already caused some to fail and left many on the brink of ruin.
 With talk of Walz extending the shutdown, he said, businesses have to take control of their futures.